Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

-In addition to the crystal field splitting, the many-body electron-electron interactions may also lead to orbital hybridization, such as the nematic ordering in the normal states.
-With this symmetry reduction, we need to examine if the orbital $\mathbf{d}_o$-vector can be stabilized against many-body electron-electron interaction.
-Interestingly, we find that the interplay between the electronic nematic ordering and the orbital $\mathbf{d}_o$-vector gives rise to the nematic SC, which establishes a deep connection between nematic SCs and spin-singlet orbital-triplet pairings.
-In the following, we study two typical examples.
-In Sec.~\ref{subsec-fese}, we first apply the theory to fit the anisotropic superconducting gap of the hole pocket in the bulk FeSe measured by the quasiparticle interference imaging~\cite{sprau_science_2017}.
-In Sec.~\ref{subsec-matbg}, we show that the recently discovered MATBG might be a $s+d$-like nematic nodal superconductor, which is in good agreement with the V-shaped quasi-particle density-of-state observed in the recent tunneling experiment~\cite{oh2021evidence}.
+{\bf Applications to superconductors with nematic order.} In addition to the crystal field splitting, the many-body electron-electron interactions may also lead to orbital hybridization, such as the nematic ordering in the normal states (See Appendix E for details).
+The rotational symmetry reduction could either be from interaction-induced spontaneous symmetry breaking or from explicit symmetry breaking from, say, adding external strain.
+Then the natural question to ask is whether it is still possible to have an orbital-dependent pairing order characterized by some $\mathbf{d}_o$-vector.
+Interestingly, we find that the orbital-dependent pairing can coexist with the electronic nematic ordering as long as $\mathbf{d}_o$ is parallel to the $\mathbf{g}_{\mathrm{tot}}$, which is an effective orbital-hybridization vector that also contains the nematic order.
+This establishes a deep connection between SCs with nematic order and spin-singlet orbital-triplet pairings.
+In the following, we study two typical examples. \begin{itemize} \item For case A [two-orbital system], we apply the theory to fit the anisotropic superconducting gap of the hole pocket in the bulk FeSe measured by the quasiparticle interference imaging~\cite{sprau_science_2017}. \item For case B [two-valley system], we use a toy model to demonstrate the possible existence of $s+d$-like nematic nodal superconductor in two-valley systems on a honeycomb lattice.
+We also show the transition between U-shaped and V-shaped quasi-particle density-of-state by tuning the chemical potential. \end{itemize}